zecure/shadowd.zecure.org/content/documentation/connectors.md

 ## Configuration

 The default path of the configuration file is */etc/shadowd/connectors.ini*.
-The path can be overwritten with the environment variable *SHADOWD_CONNECTOR_VERSION*.
+The path can be overwritten with the environment variable *SHADOWD_CONNECTOR_CONFIG*.

 ### Profile